-How adorable is this?
-This mummy door decoration will delight your trick or treat visitors.
+How adorable is this door covering?
+It will delight your trick or treat visitors.
 You can do it on both inside or outside doors and the kids will love to help you put it together.

 Halloween is the time for mummies.
 I love to use the theme of this spooky monster in all sorts of ways.
 I made spooky mummy cake balls, and also pumpkin spice mummy truffles.
 Now it’s time for a DIY project featuring mummies.